oscarfonts/mapbox-gl-cordova-offline/README.md

 ## Integrate in your application

-Use the bundled library from `www/mapbox-gl-cordova-offline.js` which is based in mapbox-gl-js v.0.44.0, or install it as npm dependency (`npm install oscarfonts/mapbox-gl-cordova-offline`).
+Use the bundled library from `www/mapbox-gl-cordova-offline.js` which is based in mapbox-gl-js, or install it as npm dependency (`npm install oscarfonts/mapbox-gl-cordova-offline`).

 Add the following cordova plugins via "cordova plugin add" command: